flatironinstitute/nemos/docs/background/plot_03_1D_convolution.md

 Finally, if one wants to capture both causal and anti-causal effects one should use the acausal filters.
-Below we provide a function that runs the convolution in "valid" mode and pads the convolution output for the different filter types.
+Below we provide the function [`create_convolutional_predictor`](nemos.convolve.create_convolutional_predictor) that runs the convolution in "valid" mode and pads the convolution output for the different filter types.